-Can They Take My Home or My Retirement Savings?
+Could I Lose My Home or My Retirement Savings?

 Courts don’t like to force someone to sell their primary residence to pay for legal judgement, but it does happen.

-How Much Umbrella Insurance Should I Buy?
+How Much Personal Umbrella Insurance Should I Buy?

 Umbrella policies come in increments of $1 million.
 Many insurance companies sell up to $3 million, which is sufficient for many Americans.
 Higher limits are available, however, for those who need extra protection.